colemanwadsworth/Awesome-Heroes-Wiki/Races.md

 ### LOCKED CLASSES

 ### [[Mages|Races/Mages]]
 To be a Mage you must start as an adept and choose to become one at level

-Disciple) +5 MP (weakness: light) (Bonus (7): -1 HP, +1 magic attack, +1 magic defense, + 5 MP) Mages have sworn loyalty to the elements and Zuloscia, abandoning ties to their god of origin

 (X3E4) Dragonborn
 Dragonborn are those who have drunk the blood of a dragon to gain power